 5. Provide Feedback

 If a developer is having trouble working productively at home or in the office, it’s critical to discuss the issue during regular performance reviews or sprint retroactive sessions.
-The conversation shouldn’t be seen as a way to discipline employees but rather an opportunity to help you help them.
+The conversation shouldn’t be seen as a way to discipline employees but rather as an opportunity to help you help them.

 Remember, feedback is not a one-way street.
 Encourage the team to offer suggestions on how to improve the hybrid setup.
 As it’s such a new concept, businesses are bound to go through various iterations before achieving the perfect hybrid system.